ryanclark/development/README.md

 This will build the Docker containers if it's your first time running the command, and just start Teleport quickly if you've already ran the command before and have stopped running Teleport since.

+The containers will run in detached mode, so you won't have any logs immediately available to you in the console.

 The Teleport container has `tctl` built as part of the build process.
 This speeds up the build of Teleport by air when the container launches (as most of the Go packages have been downloaded and there's a populated Go cache), as well as provides `tctl` to be able to create the initial first user.

 Once Teleport has finished initializing, you can run: